 - Predicting NBA Game Outcomes

 Teaching: I recently taught the courses 36-225 Introduction to Probability and 36-217 Probability Theory and Random Processes.
-This course provides an introduction to probability theory and is designed for students in Electrical and Computer Engineering.
+These courses provide an introduction to probability theory and are designed for students in Electrical and Computer Engineering.
 Topics include elementary probability theory, conditional probability and independence, random variables, distribution functions, joint and conditional distributions, limit theorems, Poisson processes, and Markov chains.

 For more information about my teaching experiences, please see my CV.